robatipoor/survey/README.md

 ## A java & spring survey application
 A software similar to stackoverflow survey just for testing
 ## How Run Application
-create user and postgres database based on config user password etc ...
-You can use these [instructions](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e
-)
 ```shell
 git clone https://github.com/robatipoor/survey
 cd survey